 The performance of the municipality is depended on the credible IDP document which should ultimately inform the SDBIP.
-Given the fact that the document had some technical challenges it therefore became difficult to measure the performance of the municipality.
-The 2013-14 IDP contains all KPIs of every funded project within the municipality.
-This will not only assist in the performance of the municipality but to will make it possible to measure performances of individual municipal departments.
+In the current financial year 2013-14 as SDBIP has been developed to ensures smooth implementation of the IDP and ultimately the realization of the IDP objectives.
+The 2013-14 IDP contains all KPAs with KPIs directly linked to SDBIP.
+This will not only assist in the performance of the municipality but to will make it possible to measure performances of section 56/7 managers as well as to developed an improved annual report for the financial year 2013-14.

 3.4.
-MEC's comments (CoGTA) (2011/12)
+MEC's comments (CoGTA) (2013/14)